PaymentKit.js

 ParameterDescription

-environmentThe environment to use: 'sandbox' or 'production'
+environmentThe environment to use: 'sandbox' or 'production'.
+Optional — defaults to 'production'

 secureTokenThe secure_token from your checkout session